CESNET/GPUJPEG/README.md

     cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_CUDA_ARCHITECTURES=native -Bbuild .
     cmake --build build --config Release

-You can also use **autotools** to create a build recipe for the library and the application or a plain old _Makefile.bkp_.
+In Linux, you can also use **autotools** to create a build recipe for the library and the application or a plain old _Makefile.bkp_.
 However, _cmake_ is recommended.

 Usage
 -----